 Invisalign Express aligners are reasonably stain-resistant, although we recommend removing them to eat or drink anything except water, especially dark beverages like coffee, tea, and red wine.

-Their frosted appearance and scalloped cut make Invisalign Express aligners can be noticeable and more natural-looking than other clear aligner brands, but this is largely up to personal preference.
+Their frosted appearance and scalloped cut make Invisalign Express aligners less noticeable and more natural-looking than some other clear aligner brands, but this is largely up to personal preference.

-The quality of customer service for Invisalign Express varies, depending on the dentist you choose.
-So, it’s important to find a dentist who will be attentive and efficient.
+The quality of customer service for Invisalign Express varies depending on the dentist you choose, so it’s important to find a dentist who will be attentive and helpful.
 However, home aligner providers don’t offer in-person dental appointments during treatment.
 Instead, you have to take questions and concerns to the company via email, phone, or webchat and wait for their response.

 Your dentist’s office knows you and your condition, so they can give you personalized guidance when you call with specific questions.
-This is much more reassuring than talking to a remote customer service representative who may or may not know anything about your condition.
+For many people, this is more reassuring than talking to a remote customer service representative who might not know you or your condition.

 Invisalign’s in-person oversight can help address problems mid-treatment to keep your smile on track.

-Since you’ll need to visit your dentist every 4-6 weeks during treatment, they can provide hands-on assistance if you have any concerns.
-So, if you have questions or if your treatment is not going as planned, you always have the option to call the dental office and schedule an appointment (if necessary).
+Since you’ll need to visit your dentist every 4–8 weeks during treatment, they can provide hands-on assistance if you have any concerns.
+So, if you have questions or if your treatment is not going as planned, you always have the option to call the dental office and schedule an appointment.

 If you’re not happy with your end results, Invisalign can provide refinements.